magsenche/hanazono/docs/notes/books/models_of_mind.md

 1966 MIT summer camp to solve artificial vision (LOL) Start with template maching
 Flaws of démon individually matching shapes.
 New solution is  pandemonium.

+## Flashcards
+??? question "What is the concept behind extended cognition?"
+    Extended cognition refers to the idea that certain cognitive processes occur outside of an organism's brain and rely on external tools or structures, such as language or mathematics.
+In this case, mathematics is considered an example of extended cognition because it relies on external symbols and rules to process information.